Dementia can be distressing, both for those living with this condition, and for their families.

 Find out more

-If you’d like to discuss care for a dementia patient in more detail, or find out about what we offer here at Randolph Hill, just get in touch.
+If you’d like to discuss care for a person living with dementia in more detail, or find out about what we offer here at Randolph Hill, just get in touch.
 We’re more than happy to help with any questions you might have.